Samanthavermeulen/NodeApp/README.md

 # NodeApp
-Windesheim Flevoland AD software development 2018 - Webdevelopment course - NodeJS first project
+This NodApp is made for the Subject NodeJS at Windesheim Flevoland ADSD Software Development.
+The Language that I use to make this project:

+- HTML
+- CSS
+- NodeJS
+- EJS (Template)